skilesare/droute/pm/user_stories_droute.md

 1C.
 AA Service IWT have my registration be scalable STI can handle more than 2GB of registrations

-2. AA DepDev IWT subscribe to events of another app STI can trigger processing in my app based on that information.

-Status: Started

-3. AA DepDev User IWT stake my tokens in dRoute STI can get notification priority.
+3. [stake] AA DepDev User IWT stake my tokens in dRoute STI can get notification priority.

-4. AA DepDev User IWT see where my stake ranks in relation to other dRoute stakers STI can make decisions about my stake.
+4. [stake] AA DepDev User IWT see where my stake ranks in relation to other dRoute stakers STI can make decisions about my stake.

-5. AA DepDev User IWT have my stake be reliable and maintainable STI don't have to pay attention to it.
+5. [stake] AA DepDev User IWT have my stake be reliable and maintainable STI don't have to pay attention to it.

 6. AA AppUser IWT never have to think about nISP or dRoute STI have a clean user experience.